 Let's say you have $100,000 to invest in the stock market.
 You purchase 5,000 shares in XYZ trading at $20 per share.

-If the share price rises before option expiration date, you will make a gain on the shares, which will more than cover the cost of the put options.
+If the share price rises before options expiration date, you will make a gain on the shares, which will more than cover the cost of the put options.
 This is because options pricing works differently to price movements in stocks.

 Can you see what you have done here?
 You have not only lowered your average share entry price, but now own more shares in the process.
 Your wealth is increasing along with the volume of shares you own.
 This is how this wealth building options trading strategy works.

 Now you just keep repeating this, month after month.

 Using this strategy, in an extreme case you could have even purchased your original shares at the very peak of an uptrend before a price crash and yet, over time, once the share price returns to this original level, your portfolio will be worth many thousands more than if you had only relied on dollar cost averaging.